 I tried a collage quilt for the first time and found out it is actually super beginner friendly!

-Collage quilts are made by layering small pieces of fabric to make a design in an artistic fashion and are surprisingly forgiving (as in it’s hard to make a real ‘mistake’).
+Collage quilting is done by layering small pieces of fabric to make a design in an artistic fashion and is surprisingly forgiving (as in it’s hard to make a real ‘mistake’).

-They are a great way to use up fabric scraps which is what drew me to this method in the first place!
+They are a great way to use up fabric scraps – what drew me to this method in the first place!